Novartis/torchsurv/README.md

-# Survival analysis made easy
+# Deep survival analysis made easy

 > :warning: :construction: **We are still working on the publication of this project and appreciate your patience until everything will be ready.** :construction: :warning: